-This policy and procedure applies to all employees and volunteers of The Board.
+2. This policy and procedure applies to all employees and volunteers of The Board.
 Any complaint about the behaviour of Clergy are dealt with under a separate process.
-If your complaint relates to clergy misconduct you may make a complaint to the Diocesan Bishop.
+If the complaint relates to clergy misconduct the individual may make a complaint to the Diocesan Bishop.